 Promotion Speech Genre

 In a promotion speech, it is important for you to reflect on your favorite memories/learning experiences from this time in your life, your elementary school years at Old Adobe.
-This part of your speech should be designed to transport the audience back in time with you so that they can experience your elementary school highlights vicariously and understand what part of Old Adobe will live on in your heart and why.
+This part of your speech should be designed to show the audience how being an Old Adobe student shaped you, transporting the audience back in time with you so that they can experience the transformative moments vicariously and understand what part of Old Adobe will live on in your heart and why.
 Your promotion speech should also offer words of wisdom to future generations and your classmates.

 Nevertheless, before you begin writing, the first task that you, as a speech writer and a public speaker, need to focus on is determining the message you wish to convey.
 Since this is a promotion speech, you will be addressing your fellow classmates.
 However, parents, grandparents, teachers and administrators will also be present.
 While you will be focusing on people your age, what you say must be in line with the dignity of the ceremony itself.
 Remembering that, think of the ONE big idea with which you want to leave your audience.
 Reinforcing a single overarching idea instead of focusing on many different themes will make your speech more powerful, as well as more memorable to your audience.
 Find one really good theme, and use each point you make, your theme reinforcers, to bring that idea home.
 To choose your theme, find one central idea about which you feel strongly.
 Your theme could be about personal responsibility, the importance of setting goals, never giving up on your dreams, finding inspiration in the acts of others, setting high expectations, creating a personal code to live by, or anything else that moves you.
 Then return to that idea, your theme, with each point you make.
 Write your individual points, your theme reinforcers, to reinforce your idea.